sahrlebbie/openpath/README.md

 # openpath
 Openpath Splunk App

-This app was created so OpenPath Users can collaborate and build Splunk content and infrstructure together.
+This app was created so OpenPath Users can collaborate and build Splunk Infrstructure and Content together.